-This easy to make soap is “superfatted” with meadowfoam and avocado oils, creating an extremely emollient bar.
-“Superfatting” is the process of adding extra oils or butters to soap recipe so that there is more fat in the mixture than the lye can react with.
+This easy-to-make soap is “superfatted” with meadowfoam and avocado oils, creating an extremely emollient bar.
+“Superfatting” is the process of adding extra oils or butter to a soap recipe so that there is more fat in the mixture than the lye can react with.
 This “superfatting” leaves a portion of unincorporated oils in the finished soap.
 “Superfatted” soaps have superior moisturizing and emollient qualities.

 11.5 ounces water

 6.4 ounces coconut oil

 6.7 ounces cocoa butter

 3.2 ounces shea butter

 1.1 oz meadowfoam seed oil